 The condition of most men and women without God’s LIFE in them is actually a sort of “life in death,” an unreal dream existence, an emptiness, a pointless wandering in a twilight zone.
 LIFE eternal is not merely an endless elongation of consciousness.
 No, LIFE eternal is given us by God—a LIFE which is his own, beyond the attack of decay or death.
 Eternal LIFE is an existence in this mortal life in which the believer has been given a portion of the very self-existent, uncreated character and nature of God!

 I can’t emphasize it enough: Eternal LIFE is not some sort of endless life we’re going to get (future tense) when we die.
-No, it’s God’s very own LIFE He gives to us now (present tense) when Jesus comes to live permanently within us in his unbodied form of the Holy Spirit.
+No, it’s God’s very own LIFE He gives to us now (present tense) when Jesus comes to live permanently within us in his unbodied form of Holy Spirit.
 It’s the very LIFE of the Eternal God flowing into our mortal lives in time and space before we reach our eternal state of being.
-If the Son of God lives in us by virtue of our having been born2, we have (present tense) God’s very own eternal LIFE within us . . .
+If the Son of God lives in us by virtue of our having been born from above, we have (present tense) God’s very own eternal LIFE within us . . .
 NOW!
 (1 John 5: 11- 13)

 How Humans Get LIFE

 As simply as I can put it in summary fashion, here’s how humans “get” God’s eternal LIFE.
-When we are born2 (see John 3: 5 – 8), God takes a portion of his own uncreated, self-existent, imperishable, inexhaustible, undiminishable, incorruptible, indestructible, boundless, limitless, abundant LIFE and permanently implants it within our human spirits.
+When we are born from above (see John 3: 5 – 8), God takes a portion of his own uncreated, self-existent, imperishable, inexhaustible, undiminishable, incorruptible, indestructible, boundless, limitless, abundant LIFE and permanently implants it within our human spirits.
 And we instantly come ALIVE with that LIFE within our human spirits, inseparably and permanently fused with God’s LIFE-giving Spirit within us for all time and eternity!

 Time and Eternity